mnield84/chemify-todo/README.md

 - **`npm run install:all`**: Runs a series of commands to set up both backend and frontend dependencies, generate Prisma client, and seed the database.
 This is a comprehensive setup command to prepare the entire application for development.
 - **`npm run dev:backend`**: Starts the backend development server.
 - **`npm run dev:frontend`**: Launches the frontend development server.
+- **`npm run cy:open`**: Launches cypress testing suite.
 - **`npm run dev:studio`**: Opens Prisma Studio for database management.
-- **`npm run dev`**: Runs the backend, frontend, and Prisma Studio concurrently, allowing for a seamless development experience across the full stack.
+- **`npm run dev`**: Runs the backend, frontend, cypress and Prisma Studio concurrently, allowing for a seamless development experience across the full stack.

 ## Getting Started